Top 11 Ways to Fix Text Messages Not Sending on Android

 1. What is the character limit for text messages on Android?

-You are limited to using not more than 160 characters in a text message.
+You can use up to 160 characters in a text message.

 2. Can I send images in an SMS message on Android?

 You can use RCS to send images using the messaging app.
-If not, you need to confirm if your plan supports sending media in SMS.
+If not, you must confirm if your plan supports sending media in SMS.
 Further, the receiver should be able to receive multimedia in SMS.

 We hope this article helps you fix the issue with sending messages on your Android device.
-However, you can always resort to online messaging – like WhatsApp or Telegram.
-But as mentioned earlier, if the problem occurs often or if it persists, you can contact your network service provider and they will be able to guide you to fix the problem.
+However, you can always use online messaging – like WhatsApp or Telegram.
+But as mentioned earlier, if the problem occurs often or it persists, contact your network service provider to fix it.